filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should only be enabled if there is a need to perform audio encoding in AMR format.

+### appkit
+Pass the `--enable-appkit` option to the configure script.
+Enable support for the Apple AppKit framework, that can be used to render decoded video frames using the native macOS API.

+This flag should be disabled as it only works on Apple macOS systems.

 ### bluray
 Pass the `--enable-libbluray` option to the configure script.
 Use the `libbluray` library to provide an ability to play Blu-ray discs and enable support for the `bluray:` protocol to do so.